 They had no idea what I was talking about and had never seen the movie.
 I told them about car hops on roller-skates and burgers and milkshakes.
 I told them about hot rods and hot dogs.
 None of it rung a bell.
 It was like I was speaking another language.
 And they did not believe my bit about convenience either.
 I’d never imagined my American culture being scrutinized this way at a Sonic of all places.
 I felt like an insect under a magnifying glass.
 It’s one thing to feel like an alien in another country, but it is a peculiar feeling indeed to feel like an alien in your native land.
 That was how it was at that precise moment.
 As much as I wanted to focus on the nostalgia in defense of it all, the truth was right in front of me as I looked around.
 There was no Ford Thunderbird or Coca Cola served in a glass bottle in sight.
 All I could see were giant white Suburbans and styrofoam cups, cups shoveled into and eventually thrown out of car windows.
 These were people eating dinner with their families inside cars while the engine was still running.

 We woke up that morning and enjoyed the cool dry desert air, a drastic change from the Tropical Zone where we live.
-We plotted out our plan for the day, which is the way my friends prefer to travel, never knowing what the next day will bring.
+We plotted out our course of action over breakfast, which is the way my friends prefer to travel, never knowing what the next day will bring.
 They wanted to stay the night in Balmorhea and had already selected a motel.
 They had me call the number to the motel over breakfast in Alpine because there was no way to confirm the room online with a credit card number.
-The next thing I knew I was talking to a woman with a raspy Texan accent who confirmed they had a room available, but warned that she only accepted cash.
+The next thing I knew I was talking to a woman with a raspy Texan twang who confirmed they had a room available, but warned that she only accepted cash.
 “We can’t stay at this place,” I urged.
 They don’t even take credit cards.
 There isn’t a website.
 Have your read any of the reviews online?”
 Yes, the place had some mixed reviews, or so they explained, but they really liked the location because it was next to a river.
+River?
+What river?

 In the European country of Norway, not far from the Netherlands, Texas is slang for crazy, as in lawless and out of control.
 I knew more so than my travel companions that we were about to see helt Texas, or completely crazy, as the Norwegians call it.
 There was no changing course now.